tradingview/rest_integrations_docs/source/FAQ.rst

    should be in the range of 15-30 minutes.

 There is no ``prompt`` parameter in the OAuth specification?
 How is it used?
-   We use this parameter for :ref:`OAuth2 Implicit flow<oauth2-implicit-flow>`.
+   We :ref:`use <oauth2-implicit-flow-refresh-token>` this parameter for
+   :ref:`OAuth2 Implicit flow<oauth2-implicit-flow>`.
 The ``prompt`` is absent in the :rfc:`6749`, but it is using in the `OpenID Connect`_ specification.
 This parameter is a flag for prompting for user credentials.
 Everything should be simple on your side.

    * When you receive ``prompt: login`` in the authorization request, ask the user for credentials.
 If successful, redirect the user (with an access token) to our ``redirect url``.
    * If you receive a request for authorization with ``prompt: none``, then immediately redirect with the token.

 Will the ``scope`` parameter be sent on authorization?
 What about its values?
 How do we deal with them?
-   This parameter is optional.
+   :ref:`This parameter <oauth2-implicit-flow-authorization>` is optional.
 We don’t process it on our side, but wait for its value from the broker.
 Following :rfc:`6749#section-3.3` the value of the parameter is expressed as a list of space-delimited, case-sensitive strings.
 We will send a ``scope`` in the request upon authorization, but not when refreshing a token.

 ::